 If your company is not obligated to pay value-added tax, you cannot also deduct the value-added tax on purchases.
-To make the administrative obligations of small companies lighter, the threshold for tax liability based on turnover during a financial period was raised at the beginning of 2021 to €15,000.
-The new threshold will be applied to financial periods starting on 1 January 2021 or after.
+To lessen administrative obligations for small companies, the threshold for tax liability based on turnover during a financial period is €15,000.
+This applies to financial periods beginning on or after 1 January 2021.